Doctor of Nursing Practice (DNP)

 - Registered professional nurse licensure.

-- Malpractice insurance as either a DNP student or as a nurse practitioner student in the program specialty in which the student is enrolled.
+- Malpractice insurance as either a DNP student or a nurse practitioner student in the program specialty in which the student is enrolled.

 - Baccalaureate degree with a major in nursing from an accredited program with a minimum GPA of 3.0 on a 4-point scale.